What is Biodiversity Net Gain?

 How is it calculated?

-BNG is calculated using a metric created by Defra and Natural England which gives the ecology and habitats of the site a numerical value based on condition, size and distinctiveness of the habitat type.
+Biodiversity Net Gain is calculated using the Defra Statutory Biodiversity Metric 4.0, created by Defra and Natural England which gives the ecology and habitats of the site a numerical value based on condition, size distinctiveness and strategic significance of the habitat type.
 The metric categorises the habitat in groups and based on these groups certain rules must be followed to ensure that an improved outcome for nature is being achieved.
 This means that, depending on the type, habitats have to be replaced as minimum like-for-like, or in some cases a “better” habitat has to be proposed to meet these rules

 Onsite vs Offsite